sysprog21/vwifi/README.md

 such as scanning dummy Wi-Fi networks, connecting, and disconnecting from them.
 It is based on the [cfg80211 subsystem](https://www.kernel.org/doc/html/latest/driver-api/80211/cfg80211.html), which works together with FullMAC drivers.
-Currently, it supports station mode and Host AP mode.
+Currently, vwifi supports both Station Mode and Host AP Mode, and is well-equipped with WPA/WPA2 security facilities.
+This enables users to set up a wireless environment using vwifi, hostapd (in HostAP mode interface), and wpa_supplicant (in station mode interface).

 ## Prerequisite